josephsenior/Agentic-Design-Patterns/agentic_patterns_projects/chapter10_mcp/README.md

 - Resource access
 - Protocol-based interaction

+Think of MCP as a common language that agents can use to talk to each other and share tools.
+Instead of each agent having its own way of doing things, they all speak the same protocol, which makes it much easier to build systems with multiple agents working together.

 ## Features

-- MCP server implementation
+- MCP server implementation (agents can register as servers)
-- MCP client
+- MCP client (agents can connect to servers)
-- Tool registration
+- Tool registration (share tools between agents)
-- Resource management
+- Resource management (access shared resources)

+This is a simplified implementation to show the concept.
+A full MCP setup might use specialized libraries, but this gives you the core idea of how agents can communicate and share capabilities.

 ## Installation